Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 21

 safely out of it.
 Tomorrow

-[[?]] the attack on [[?]]
+night the attack on Thiepval

-[[?]] is to be made, I wonder
+Ridge is to be made, I wonder

-will we be [[?]]
+will we be in it !

 146

-[[?volume?]]; and still I am away
+volume; and still I am away

 from you.
-I would have never
+I wonder how many

-more [[?volumes?]]
-I will write
+more volumes I will write ?

-[[?]] up darling wife, and
+Cheer up darling wife, and

-to me.
-I'm [[?]] for
+for me.
+I'm hungering for

-your love and for ever dear
+your love and for you dear

 sweetheart.